Mortal Kombat: Deception: Setting

 The setting begins immediately after the events of Mortal Kombat: Deadly Alliance.
-The Deadly Alliance (Shang Tsung and Quan Chi) were successful in their plan.
+The Deadly Alliance (Shang Tsung and Quan Chi) was successful in their plan.
 Raiden's warriors, who were meant to protect the six fictional universes (named "realms"), were killed during their tournament.
 It served as the perfect distraction to defeat their enemies while they simultaneously claimed enough souls to resurrect the Invincible Army.
-As a single survivor, Raiden attempts to fight both sorcerers but is ultimately defeated.
+As the sole survivor, Raiden attempts to fight both sorcerers but is ultimately defeated.
 The Deadly Alliance quickly dissolves as the two sorcerers turn on each other for Shinnok's amulet, which allows them to control the army.
 Quan Chi has no time to enjoy his victory before he sees that the Dragon King Onaga, the former emperor of the realm of Outworld, has been resurrected too.
-Quan Chi, Shang Tsung and Raiden join forces to stop Onaga, though Raiden ultimately unleashes all his powers in a colossal explosion that, apart from destroying both members of the Deadly Alliance, the surrounding palace and himself, has little effect on Onaga.
+Quan Chi, Shang Tsung, and Raiden join forces to stop Onaga.
+However, Raiden ultimately unleashes all his powers in a colossal explosion that, apart from destroying both members of the Deadly Alliance, the surrounding palace, and himself, has little effect on Onaga.

-Onaga now seeks to use six artifacts called the Kamidogu (literally "Tool of God" or "divine clay"), which are able to destroy the realms.
+Onaga now seeks to use six artifacts called the Kamidogu (literally "Tool of God" or "divine clay"), which can destroy the realms.
 Those fighters who survive the battle against the Deadly Alliance now stand against Onaga and his supporters.
-The latter include the forces of Edenia, now led by Mileena in the titular theme of deception as she masquerades as her sister, Princess Kitana.
+The latter includes the forces of Edenia, now led by Mileena in the titular theme of deception as she masquerades as her sister, Princess Kitana.
 Other enemies include the former defenders from the realms, who were resurrected by Onaga and are under his control.